Alikhan-18/people-counting-with-aws-rekognition-Admin-Website/docs/deployment.md

 | Storage  | s357dec08a         | Create    | awscloudformation |
 ?
 Are you sure you want to continue?
 Yes

-The following types do not have '@auth' enabled.
-Consider using @auth with @model
-         - Camera
-Learn more about @auth here: https://docs.amplify.aws/cli/graphql-transformer/directives#auth

 GraphQL schema compiled successfully.

 Edit your schema at /Users/arman/Desktop/people-counting-with-aws-rekognition-Admin-Website/amplify/backend/api/adminapi1/schema.graphql or place .graphql files in a directory at /Users/arman/Desktop/people-counting-with-aws-rekognition-Admin-Website/amplify/backend/api/adminapi1/schema